 Allow time to visit the new Grand Egyptian Museum

 Ok so it’s STILL not open.
-Now running around nine years late, the Grand Egyptian Museum is finally due to open before the end of 2022.
-We don’t have an official opening date yet, but if you’re booking a trip to Egypt for 2023 or beyond, it’s looking likely that you’ll be able to visit the most comprehensive museum of Egyptian history anywhere in the world.
+Now running around nine years late, the Grand Egyptian Museum is finally due to open sometime in 2023.
+We don’t have an official opening date yet, but if you’re booking a trip to Egypt for mid-2023 or beyond, it’s looking likely that you’ll be able to visit the most comprehensive museum of Egyptian history anywhere in the world.
 Located a stone’s throw from the pyramids, a visit to this museum is sure to become a popular highlight of travellers’ trips to the Giza Plateau.
 So make sure to allow enough time in your itinerary for a visit.

 As soon as it opens, all of our Egypt group tours will visit the new Grand Egyptian Museum.
 In the meantime, we continue to visit the existing Egyptian Museum in Tahrir Square, Cairo.
 The museum is still home to the golden funerary mask of King Tut, but this and other important artefacts will be imminently transferred to the new facility.